emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 > If multiple Request-Action TLVs are in the request and none of
 > them is processed, then the most fatal status should be used in
 > the Result TLV returned.
 If a status code in the Request-Action
-> TLV is not understood by the receiving entity, then it should be
+> TLV is not understood by the receiving entity, then it SHOULD be
 > treated as a fatal error.
+Otherwise, the receiving entity MAY send a Request-Action TLV containing an Error TLV of value 2002 (Unexpected TLVs Exchanged).
 >
 > After processing the TLVs or inner method in the request, another
-> round of Result TLV exchange would occur to synchronize the final
+> round of Result TLV exchange MUST occur to synchronize the final
 > status on both sides.

 The peer or the server MAY send multiple Request-Action TLVs to the